Home About Words Archive Photography Links Surf and Weather

 Really excited that the Triton Invitational’s almost here though.
 Just three weeks until UCSD’s annual water polo tourney.
 With fourteen teams and two pools on the schedule I should be able to get plenty of competition, live even, without the fluff.
 I can wait.

 Chuck posted this on Wednesday, August 20, 2008 at 10:46 am.
-No comments yet.
-Be the first.
+Comments Off on Waiting For The Good Stuff

 Go Backward in Time » »